Justice Dept. won’t oppose probation for ex-Trump aide Flynn

 Since then, though, he has fired his lawyers and replaced them with new ones who have taken a sharply adversarial approach toward the prosecution.
 They have raised allegations of government misconduct that a judge has rejected.
 Earlier this month, they asked to withdraw his guilty plea — a request that is still pending.

+The Justice Department says that though Flynn did provide assistance to their investigation and that a judge may consider that in fashioning a sentence, any claims of acceptance of responsibility are hard to reconcile with his request to withdraw his guilty plea.

-Prosecutors say Flynn is no longer entitled to leniency for his cooperation, saying his request to withdraw his guilty plea suggests he doesn’t accept responsibility.
-They also opted not to call him in the trial last year of a business associate after they said he had changed his account in important ways.
+They also opted not to call him in the trial last year of a business associate after they said he had changed his account.

 He’s due to be sentenced Feb.
 27.